- Student Guides

 To submit a request for an upcoming course, please complete the Writing Assistant Request Form (requires a Dartmouth login).

-The request deadline for Winter 2024 is December 20th.
+The request deadline for Spring 2024 is March 11th.
 If you have questions, contact the Assistant Director, Margot Kotler.

 Under the directon of faculty, Writing Assistants (WAs) provide feedback on students writing projects.
 This feedback can take many forms and focus on different aspects of student work, depending on the nature of the course and on the decisions faculty make in dialogue with WAs.
 But WA feedback, no matter its form or focus, always addresses drafts of projects - drafts that students are in the process of developing or revising.